fanji-isc/IRIS-Speed-Test/README.md

 wget https://raw.githubusercontent.com/fanji-isc/IRIS-Speed-Test/refs/heads/main/docker-compose.yml
 docker-compose up
 ```
-If you are runing on Windows, download the [docker-compose.yml](https://raw.githubusercontent.com/fanji-isc/IRIS-Speed-Test/refs/heads/main/docker-compose.yml) file to a folder.
+If you are running on Windows, download the [docker-compose.yml](https://raw.githubusercontent.com/fanji-isc/IRIS-Speed-Test/refs/heads/main/docker-compose.yml) file to a folder.
 Open a command prompt and change to that folder.
 Then type:

 ```bash
 c:\MyFolder\docker-compose up